-The Company estimates the fair value of each option award using a BSM that uses the weighted-average assumptions included in the table in Note 5.
-Expected volatilities are based on historical volatility of comparable companies.
-The Company uses historical data to estimate option exercise within the valuation model, or estimates the expected option exercise when historical data is unavailable.
+The Company estimates the fair value of each option award using a BSM that uses the weighted average assumptions included in the table below.
+Expected volatilities used in the BSM assumptions are based on historical volatility of the Company's stock prices.
+The expected term of stock options granted has been estimated using the simplified method because the Company is generally unable to rely on its limited historical exercise data or alternative information as a reasonable basis upon which to estimate the expected term of such options.
 The risk-free rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.
-The company has not paid any dividends on common stock since its inception and does not anticipate paying dividends on its common stock in the foreseeable future.
+The Company has not paid any dividends on common stock since its inception and does not anticipate paying dividends on its common stock in the foreseeable future.
 When calculating the amount of annual compensation expense, the Company has elected not to estimate forfeitures and instead accounts for forfeitures as they occur.